 Further, people who worked in the construction, metal, and industrial industry prior to EPA’s ban on asbestos are also at risk for developing mesothelioma cancer and other asbestos-related diseases.
 Large companies such as Celotex Corporation and Georgia-Pacific Corporation have large job sites in Iowa; both of which have been associated with asbestos.

 - The most asbestos-related deaths in Iowa have occurred in Des Moines and its outlying areas.

-- Since 1979, over 700 asbestos-related deaths have occurred in Iowa, with 22 of those deaths in 2005 alone.
-Physicians predict that this number will increase as more people begin to experience the symptoms of mesothelioma which usually lie dormant for up to 50 years.
+- Physicians predict asbestos-related deaths will rise in Iowa, as more people begin to experience the symptoms of mesothelioma which usually lie dormant for up to 50 years.